 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.

-Before using this document, check it is the latest version; refer to Council's website yown portstephens have gove remain in force for the period (up to 5 years) specified in the direction and will be reviewed every 5 years.
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a

 ITEM 6 - ATTACHMENT 1 REVISED PUBLIC ACCESS TO RECORDS AFTER 30 YEARS POLICY.